 Public works to improve the navigation of River Moy and open up a canal for cargo ships to the Lower Bridge began in 1822 under the supervision of a Scottish-born surveyor and engineer to the Western District, Alexander Nimmo.

 The National Archive Papers for 1822-23 includes a file of papers relating to public works to improve navigation of River Moy at Ballina, incorporating a map depicting land use, river, rocks and sand beds, and woodland.
-Also in the repository is the layout and names of streets in Ballina.
+Also in the repository are the layout and names of streets in Ballina.
 Further information, compiled by Nimmo, relates to the depth of water at various points in the river at spring tides; also information indicating land owners of areas along the river.

 The archive also includes a letter from Nimmo, reporting the amount of money expended on improvements to River Moy, and estimating the amount required to complete further work.
 He also refers to outstanding expenses for previous relief work carried out on the river.